2025 Nobel Peace Prize awarded to Maria Corina Machado, Venezuela opposition leader, for promoting democracy

 President Trump's Nobel Prize ambitions

-President Trump had said he "deserves" the prize, and he had expressed multiple times his desire to receive the Nobel, citing his involvement in halting foreign conflicts.
+President Trump had said he "deserves" the prize, and he had expressed multiple times his desire to receive it, citing his involvement in halting foreign conflicts.

-Political allies of the president, and some foreign leaders including Israeli Prime Minister Benjamin Netanyahu, had announced their intentions to nominate the president for the prize, although the committee doesn't divulge nominees.
+Political allies of the president and some foreign leaders including Israeli Prime Minister Benjamin Netanyahu had announced their intentions to nominate Mr. Trump for the prize, though the committee doesn't divulge the names of nominees.

 The president claims he's ended seven wars — between India and Pakistan, Israel and Iran, Egypt and Ethiopia, Thailand and Cambodia, Serbia and Kosovo, Rwanda and the Democratic Republic of Congo and Armenia and Azerbaijan.
 Foreign policy experts say some of those conflicts were not full-scale wars, and several remain unresolved.

 During a speech to U.S. military leaders on Sept.
-30, the president said it would be a "big insult" to the country if he didn't get the prize.
+30, Mr. Trump said it would be a "big insult" to the country if he didn't get the prize.

-Speaking to the United Nations General Assembly last month, the president said, "Everyone says I should get the Nobel Peace Prize," citing his role in the Middle East Abraham Accords and his efforts to stop international conflicts.
+Speaking to the United Nations General Assembly last month, he said, "Everyone says I should get the Nobel Peace Prize," citing his role in the Middle East Abraham Accords and his efforts to stop international conflicts.